YshuaManzano/BibleTracker/README.md

-# 📖 VerseTrack (BibleTracker)
+# VerseTrack (BibleTracker)

 VerseTrack is a comprehensive, gamified Bible reading tracker designed to keep users engaged and consistent in their faith journey.
 Whether you're tracking daily progress or reading along with friends, VerseTrack offers a modern, interactive way to stay accountable and dive deeper into the Word.

-## ✨ Features
+## Features

-  - **📅 Flexible Reading Plans:** Tailor your reading schedule to fit your lifestyle and spiritual goals.
+  - **Flexible Reading Plans:** Tailor your reading schedule to fit your lifestyle and spiritual goals.
-  - **🔥 GitHub-Style Heat Maps:** Visually track your daily consistency with an intuitive progress heat map.
+  - **GitHub-Style Heat Maps:** Visually track your daily consistency with an intuitive progress heat map.
-  - **🤖 AI-Powered Chapter Summaries:** Gain deeper insights into scripture with automated summaries powered by Emergent LLM.
+  - ** AI-Powered Chapter Summaries:** Gain deeper insights into scripture with automated summaries powered by Emergent LLM.
-  - **👥 Reading Circles:** Form communal groups to foster accountability, share progress, and encourage each other in your faith journey.
+  - ** Reading Circles:** Form communal groups to foster accountability, share progress, and encourage each other in your faith journey.

-## 🛠 Tech Stack
+##  Tech Stack

   - **Frontend:** TypeScript, Expo / React Native
   - **Backend:** Python, FastAPI (Uvicorn)
   - **AI Integration:** Emergent LLM

-## 📂 Project Structure
+## Project Structure

 ```bash
 BibleTracker/